 Financial assets and financial liabilities are initially measured at fair value.
 Transaction costs that are directly attributable to the acquisition or issue of financial assets and financial liabilities, other than those designated as fair value through profit or loss (FVTPL), are added to or deducted from the fair value of the financial assets or financial liabilities, as appropriate, on initial recognition.
-Transaction costs directly attributable to the acquisition of financial assets or financial liabilities at FVTPL are recognised immediately in statement of profit and loss.
+Transaction costs directly attributable to the acquisition of financial assets or financial liabilities at FVTPL are recognized immediately in statement of profit and loss.

+i.
 Financial assets

-All regular way purchase or sale of financial assets are recognised and derecognised on a trade date basis.
+All regular way purchase or sale of financial assets are recognized and derecognized on a trade date basis.
 Regular way purchase or sales are purchases or sales of financial assets that require delivery of assets within the time frame established by regulation or convention in the marketplace.

-All recognised financial assets are subsequently measured in their entirety at either amortised cost or fair value, depending on the classification of the financial assets:
+All recognized financial assets are subsequently measured in their entirety at either amortized cost or fair value, depending on the classification of the financial assets:

-- Financial assets measured at amortised cost - Financial assets measured at fair value through profit or loss (FVTPL) - Financial assets measured at fair value through other comprehensive income (FVTOCI) - The Group does not have any assets classified as FVTOCI.
+- a) Financial assets measured at amortized cost - b) Financial assets measured at fair value through profit or loss (FVTPL)

+Financial assets measured at fair value through other comprehensive income (FVTOCI) - The Group does not have any assets classified as FVTOCI.

-Financial assets measured at amortised cost
+Financial assets measured at amortized cost

-A financial asset is measured at amortised cost if both the following conditions are met:
+A financial asset is measured at amortized cost if both the following conditions are met: